Programming-III/programming-iii-classroom-test1-ass1-v2-Assignment1-Version2/README.md

    - A `main()` function that demonstrates:
      - Creating objects of Student, Instructor, and Course
      - Adding students to a course
-     - Display all course, instructor and student information in the **exact** same format shown in the console output below.
+     - Display all course, instructor and student information in the **exact** same format shown in the console output above.

 3. **Edit your information** in text file named **yourInformation.txt** following the same format: **TutorialNumber_StudentID_StudentName**
 Example: T2_16007163_Ahmed Mohamed